Get Britain Working

-Get Britain Working is an initiative of the British Conservative–Liberal Democrat coalition government.
-As part of this scheme, young people on state benefits are offered unpaid work placement in companies.
-If they drop out after the first week on the scheme, they may have their benefits removed.
+Get Britain Working was an initiative of the British Conservative–Liberal Democrat coalition government.
+As part of this scheme, young people on state benefits were offered unpaid work placement in companies.
+If they dropped out after the first week on the scheme, they might have had their benefits removed.

-Reception
+Local Get Britain Working plans are a feature of the employment policy of the 2014 Labour government.